Building Inspection plan review and zoning review counters will be open to the public by appointment only.

 - Screening fences or hedges in rear or interior side yards may be 6 feet high.
 If your yard adjoins a commercial district, the fence or hedge may be 8 feet high along the common property line.

-- Street intersection corners may have fences or hedges that are 2 feet or less in height.
-Trees cannot have branches lower than 10 feet above ground level.
+- Street intersection corners may have fences or hedges that are 30 inches or fewer in height.
+Tree branches must be at least 10 feet above ground level.
 These requirements are for fences, hedges, or trees within 25 feet, on either side, from the corner of the lot.
 This lets pedestrians and autos have a clear view of traffic.

 - In-ground pools must be enclosed by a fence that is at least 4 feet high.
 A pool fence must also have a gate with a lock.

 - Above-ground pools with sides that are less than 4 feet high do not need to be enclosed by a fence.
 However, access to an above ground pool must be controlled.
 A removable ladder is an easy way to meet this requirement.

 - Driveways may be lined by fences or plantings that you cannot see through.
 But any place within 10 feet of where the driveway intersects with a street-side lot line, fences or plantings cannot be more than 2 feet high.
 If your neighbor’s driveway is closer than 10 feet to the lot line, this rule also applies to your plantings or fence.

 - Retaining walls are subject to the same height considerations as other types of fences.
 Retaining wall height is measured from the natural grade of the land to the top of the wall or to the top of a wall/screen combination at the lot line.

 There should be metal stakes at each corner of your lot.
 It is important that you find them.
 Talk with your neighbors or use a metal detector.
 If you can’t locate your lot lines yourself, you may need to hire a surveyor.
 The City cannot help you with this.